 - Natural Sciences

 The student is expected to understand and conclude inferences from the given passages.
 Usually, the passages are 190 to 300 words long.
-The COMPASS Reading test evaluates the student’s abilities in reading comprehension, vocabulary and reader profile.
+The English section evaluates the student’s abilities in reading comprehension, vocabulary and reader profile.

 It is advised that the students read the full passage before beginning to answer the questions.
 Moreover, reading the passage more than once also helps the students to comprehend the passage more thoroughly.
 This way, answering the questions that follow the passage also becomes easy.

 There is no negative marking for wrong answers in this test.
 Therefore, students can mark any one of the choices even if they do not know the correct answer.
 By doing this, there is at least a 25% chance that the marked choice will be the right answer.